stephensong/AssemblyScript/lib/loader/README.md

   * **create**(value: `string`): `number`<br />
     Creates a string in memory and returns its pointer.

-Note that the `create` method of array and string accessors requires an implementation of `malloc`, `free` etc. to be present and either exported or imported.
+**Note** that the `create` methods of array and string accessors require an exported or imported implementation of `malloc`, `free` etc. to be present.
 Also remember that memory is unmanaged here and that `free` must be called manually to clean up memory, just like in C. Once WebAssembly exposes the garbage collector natively, there will be other options as well.

+The [long.js](https://github.com/dcodeIO/long.js) dependency can be safely excluded if working with long/ulong values isn't needed.
+In this case, the implementation will still accept and produce Long-like objects having a `low` and a `high` property representing the respective low and high 32-bits.